LukasBommes/PV-Hawk/docs/source/finetune_segmentation.rst

 Finetuning the Mask R-CNN Model
 ===============================

-PV Hawk uses Mask R-CNN for instance segmentation of PV modules in IR video frames.
+PV Hawk uses Mask R-CNN for instance segmentation of PV modules in IR/RGB video frames.
 It is pretrained on a large PV module dataset.
 However, if you encounter issues with the accuracy of the Mask R-CNN model, you may wish to fine-tune the model on your own dataset.
 For this, we recommend annotating data using the `Grid Annotation Tool <https://github.com/LukasBommes/Grid-Annotation-Tool>`_.
 Data labelled with this tool can be directly used for training the Mask R-CNN model.

 To train/fine-tune Mask R-CNN run the Docker container as described :ref:`here <run-the-docker-image>` and start jupyter lab inside the Docker shell with